willwade/js-tts-demo/DEPLOY.md

    - If you encounter npm dependency resolution errors (like "Cannot read properties of null (reading 'matches')"), make sure to use pnpm instead of npm
    - If the Next.js application is running on the wrong port, check the Procfile and make sure the PORT environment variable is set to 8080
    - If you see health check errors like "Readiness probe failed: dial tcp 10.244.12.35:8080: connect: connection refused", make sure the health check port is set to 8080 in the App Platform settings
+   - If you see 504 Gateway Timeout errors, it might be due to resource limits.
+Try upgrading your Digital Ocean App Platform plan or reducing resource usage by using the mock implementation for SherpaOnnx

 ## Deploying to a Digital Ocean Droplet